 Once the SSID is configured:

-4. Import or sync your user directory into Duo, including group membership and authentication methods.
+- Import or sync your user directory into Duo, including group membership and authentication methods.
+Ensure that two-factor authentication is enabled for user accounts in the Duo admin console.

 Benefits of Combining Cisco Duo and Meraki Wireless